-Despite being a nail polish collector, I never thought I’d be writing up a polish dupes comparison post.
+Despite being a nail polish collector, this is the first time I’m writing up a polish dupes comparison post.
 BUT…we all know “Never Say Never” right?
 As demonstrated by the very existence of this blog, where those words are the title of the first post on Kimett Kolor, here I am today a blogger of all things nail art.
 And what usually starts anyone down this path?
 A fascination for nail polish, of course.
 Little bottles of colorful, magical paints.
 Love them!

 First Round: Yellow Polish Dupes